RubixML/ML/docs/datasets/api.md

 public fold(int $k = 10) : array
 ```

+!!! note
-> **Note:** If there are not enough samples to completely fill the last fold of the dataset then it will contain slightly fewer samples than the rest of the folds.
+    If there are not enough samples to completely fill the last fold of the dataset then it will contain slightly fewer samples than the rest of the folds.

 ```php
 $folds = $dataset->fold(8);